fgilde/MudBlazor.Extensions/MudBlazor.Extensions/Docs/MudExSvg.md

 ﻿# MudExSvg

 `MudExSvg` is a static utility class that provides a set of methods for combining SVG icons.
-You can combine icons horizontally, vertically, or centered.
+You can combine icons horizontally, vertically, or centered or for generating SVG representations of application layouts.
+You can adjust the color and size parameters for the main layout components such as the AppBar, Drawer and Surface.

 ## Methods

+### ApplicationImage

+Generates an SVG image string that represents an application layout.

+#### Overloads

+- ApplicationImage (string, string, string, string[], string, string)
+- ApplicationImage (string, string, string, string[], string)
+- ApplicationImage (string, string, string, string[], MudExSize<int>)
+- ApplicationImage (string, string, string, string, MudExDimension)
+- ApplicationImage (string, string, string, string[], MudExDimension) ...and more

+#### Parameters

+Depending on the overload used, the parameters may include:

+- `appBarColor`, `drawerColor`, `surfaceColor`: The color parameters for the layout components.
+- `textColors`: The colors for the lines inside the layout.

 ### CombineIconsHorizontal (string, params string[])